-Marnji is a Walpiri woman originally from Ali Curung and living at Elliott, representing Elliott and Marlinja on the Anyinginyi Board of Directors.
+MARNJI NAPANANGKA-NAPANGARDI JAMES Marnji is a Warlpiri woman originally from Ali Curung and currently resides at Elliott, representing Elliott and Marlinja on the Anyinginyi Board of Directors.
 Marnji’s traditional country is Ngarnarlkurru, near the Lander River in the Tanami Desert area.
-Marnji has been involved with Anyinginyi for many years, and brings a wealth of community knowledge.
+Marnji has been on the Anyinginyi Board since 2004 and brings a wealth of community knowledge.
 Marnji has extensive experience in the health sector, working as an Aboriginal Health Practitioner for over 30 years.

 Barbara Shaw - General Manager